domman-genomics/Oman_NGS/manuals/07_pango_phylo/README.md

 There are several outputs from iqtree:
 `.iqtree` : the main report file that is self-readable.
 You should look at this file to see the computational results.
-`.treefile` : the ML tree in NEWICK format, which can be visualized by FigTree or iTOL We need to install `figtree` to view the phylogeny.
+`.treefile` : the ML tree in NEWICK format, which can be visualized by FigTree or iTOL
+`.log`: log file of the entire run

+We need to install `figtree` to view the phylogeny.
 ```bash
 mamba install -c conda-forge -c bioconda figtree